axel669/lib.async-cdk/README.md

 ### rollupCode
 The rollupCode function is an async function that runs rollup, with full support for the use of plugins.
+The argument to rollupCode is the same as a regular rollup build command minus the output (the wrapper compiles to a temp location automatically).

 > rollup-stack.js
 ```js